jjzhou012/_jjzhou012.github.io/_posts/2020-01-08-Summary-of-Paper-Writting.md

 - We **empirically compare** our models **against** four strong baselines summarized in Table, which were designed specifically for XXX task.
 - This complexity is on par with the baseline methods such as …
 - We show that **this method obtains competitive results compared to state-of-the-art algorithms**.
+- Due to the large literature, we could not compare to every graph kernel, but to some classi- cal ones and those closely related to our approach.
+- and ran DGCNN **using exactly the same folds as used in** graph kernels **in all the 100 runs of each dataset.**